Reference

 - Confession of Judgment (COJ)

 - A legal document signed by the business owner allowing the MCA company to obtain a court judgment without trial if the business defaults.
-Banned in some states.
+Heavily restricted in New York since 2019.
+Banned or unenforceable in California and several other states.
 Learn more →

 D